coreos/docs/quay-enterprise/tectonic/index.md

 ## Download Kubernetes Configuration Files

 Visit your [Tectonic Account][tectonic-account] and download the pre-formatted pull secret, under "Account Assets".
-There are several formats of the secret, be sure to download the Kubernetes-formatted file.
+There are several formats of the secret, be sure to download the "dockercfg" format resulting in a `config.json` file.
 This pull secret is used to download the Quay Enterprise containers.

 This will be used later in the guide.